janaSunrise/Plant-disease-detection/README.md

 # Plant disease detection

-Disease detection in plants using deep learning and transfer learning.
+Project for Disease detection in plants using Deep learning and transfer learning.

 ## Installation and usage